 Many companies, especially SME’s and start ups will amalgamate their sales and marketing roles into one complete role but as anyone who has ever juggled these two roles will tell you, you can never truly master either whilst tackling both.
 The two disciplines are very different which is nicely summed up by Leslie McClintock for smallbusiness.chron.com:

 “While it is sometimes difficult to draw the line at where the marketing process ends and the sales efforts begin, the sales effort is the effort that actually collects the money -- or the obligation to buy, in the case of a purchase order or financed arrangement.
-The marketing effort creates favorable conditions for the sale to take place.
+The marketing effort creates favourable conditions for the sale to take place.
 In a nutshell, the marketer leads the horse to water; the sales team makes it drink.”

 Though in principle having the same person doing the leading of the horse as the drink suggestion sounds logical, it can be a huge task and one that will only continue to grow as your business does the same.
 The only logical step for any business is to have a dedicated sales person/team to work with a marketer or marketing team.